Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Don't auto change main target viewdistance when Zeus dialog gets enabled
 - Fixed: Don't mix up viewdistance change in status dialog when auto viewdistance at main targets kicks in
 - Fixed: In ranked mode or when a database is found and engineer full is activated last repair base was calculated wrong
+- Fixed: Reviewed all cleanup routines again, ALL units should now get deleted
 - Changed: Global Mobilization vehicle markings are restored after vehicle respawn
 - Changed: Replaced M113 with Fuchs as MHQ on Weferlingen maps